-The PPSC team at IDS were part of the Assessing Social Change group, asking what processes for assessing and learning about social change can help improve the strategies and results of organisations working to transform inequalities in favour of the poor?
+The Assessing Social Change group asked: what processes for assessing and learning about social change can help improve the strategies and results of organisations working to transform inequalities in favour of the poor?

 Between May 2005 and November 2006, a small group of development professionals discussed the opportunities and challenges for assessing and learning about social change in ways that provide valuable insights and strengthen the change process.
 This group was made up of individuals whose position in relation to the topic represented important voices to be heard: activists, researchers, evaluators, facilitators, international and local NGO staff.
 This group called itself the ‘assessing social change’ or ASC group.

 Central to the group’s discussions was a common concern with the gap between the need for reflective social change practice and the existing understanding and range of approaches for assessment and learning.
 The group debated and shared through a series of facilitated e-discussions, case studies and two workshops.